IBM/storage-fusion/backup-restore/recipes/Maximo/2.9.x/optimizer/README.md

 ----

 ### Steps for Maximo Optimizer namespace backup
+For detailed information about IBM Fusion resources such as backup policy, recipes and backup storage location, please refer the [Backing up and restoring with IBM Fusion](https://www.ibm.com/docs/en/masv-and-l/continuous-delivery?topic=suite-backing-up-restoring-storage-fusion#taskt_backing_up_and_restoring_with_ibm_fusion__steps__1) section in MAS documentation <br>

 1. cd to `maximo/optimizer`
 2. Export Optimizer required variables, this can be achieving by sourcing the `maximo_env.sh`: